 Use to allow Minitab to add the displayed terms to the model in order to create a hierarchical model.
 In a hierarchical model, all lower-order terms that comprise the higher-order terms also appear in the model.
 For example, a model that includes the interaction term A*B*C must also include the terms: A, B, C, A*B, A*C, and B*C to be hierarchical.

-Models can be non-hierarchical.
+A general linear model can be non-hierarchical, unless it contains a random factor.
 Generally, you can remove lower order terms if they are insignificant, unless subject area knowledge suggests that you include them.
 Models that contain too many terms can be relatively imprecise and can reduce the ability to predict the values of new observations.

 Consider the following tips: